zakagan/WordFormable/README.md

 Percent of formable words: 42.86
 ```

-WordPercentPrecompute can optionally take a third input: the number of buckets for the hash map.
+The two precomputing solutions can optionally take a third input: the number of buckets for the hash map.
 If no third input is provided, the program defaults to a load factor of aproximately 25%.
 For more detail, see the section on WordPercentPrecompute's implementation and complexity.

 Assumptions
 -------